bjamturley/MedSchoolAtlas/Biochemistry/Fatty Acid and Ketone Metabolism.md

 When there is a double bond present, beta oxidation will proceed normally, removing 2 carbons at a time until the double bond is reached.
 Double bonds on fatty acids are naturally in the *cis* configuration and must be *trans* to continue oxidizing.

 **Solution**: The enzyme **delta 3, delta 2-enoyl-CoA isomerase** will preposition the double bond.
-# Comparison to glucose metabolism
+# Comparison to Glucose Metabolism
 [[Glycolysis and Pentose Phosphate#Glycolysis steps|Glycolysis]] yields less ATP per carbon and is bulkier when stored as glycogen as compared to triacylglycerols.
 However, beta oxidation yields a higher proportion of FADH2 relative to NADH as compared to glycolysis.
 Therefore, glycolysis will yield more ATP molecules per molecule of oxygen.

 Additionally, beta oxidation produces reactive oxygen species (ROS) on net, whereas glycolysis will share products with the [[Glycolysis and Pentose Phosphate#NADPH is important in radical cell defense|Pentose Phosphate Pathway]] to produce NADPH which counteract ROS formation.